shkherad/rails-activerecord-many-to-many/README.md

 ## Lab
-Draw the Physical Database Tables for this Data Model.
+Draw the Physical Database Tables for this Data Model. *Keep it around, we're going to fill in rows later*

 ## Demo